couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 also contains whatever other information is required to decrypt the value.

-Here’s what an encrypted value looks like.
+Here's what an encrypted value looks like.
 Note that in this example, the "kid" (key ID) and "ciphertext" fields are specific to the standard "AEAD\_AES\_256\_CBC\_HMAC\_SHA512" algorithm.
 Custom algorithms may define different fields.